What does poverty have to do with the plastic pollution problem?

 There isn’t, though it certainly will help if your company has been operating for at least a year.

-We don’t make a physical product – am I already plastic neutral?
+We don’t make a physical product – am I already Net Zero Plastic Waste Certified?

 You may still have a plastic footprint.
 All the plastic you use in your marketing, logistics, advertising, and administrative activities count towards your plastic footprint.
-Depending on the level of certification you choose, you’ll need to offset these to become plastic neutral.
+Depending on the level of certification you choose, you’ll need to offset these to become Net Zero Plastic Waste (previously Plastic Neutral) Certified.

 How much does offsetting plastic cost?